chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-> More default validators are planned in future releases (by checking the @db. filds in the schema).
+> More default validators are planned in future releases (by checking the @db. fields in the schema).
 If you have some ideas for default validators feel free to open an issue.

 ### `coerceDate`